NoamBenS/fat32reader/README.md

-# Fat32 img reader in Java
+# Fat32 Image Reader in Java

-This was a school project made to navigate through a FAT32 file system.
+This was a school project to read Fat32 .img files
-It effectively is a small shell that is able to read a FAT32 .img file.
-The shell is able to understand list directory content, navigate through the file system, and read file content.
+It also offers a range of commands and data requests through a CLI

 ---